youngkd/MSPSP-InstLib/README.md

 ### Set 2

 This data set is a selection of the available benchmark instances used by the literature.
-For the full specification of the three subsets we refer you to Montoya *et al.* 2014.
+For the full specification of the three subsets, including their origin, we refer you to Montoya *et al.* 2014.
+Set 2 can be considered as a selection of small and medium sized instances of the MSPSP.

 * Set 2a: (**73.64% solved**) 110 instances with 20-51 activities, 2-8 skills and 5-14 resources.
 * Set 2b: (**81.82% solved**) 77 instances with 32-62 activities, 9-15 skills and 5-19 resources.